NikhilM98/sugarizer-school-portal-server/README.md

 The **[database]** and **[collections]** sections are for MongoDB settings.
 You could update the server name (by default MongoDB run locally) and the server port.
 Names of the database and collections had no reason to be changed.
 The `waitdb` parameter allows you to force the server to wait for the database.

-The **[system]** section indicates the system configuration.
-The `helm-binary` value determines the location of the helm binary file in the system.
+The **[system]** section indicates the system configuration:
+- The `helm_binary` value determines the location of the helm binary file in the system.
+If you're using Microk8s, then setting `helm_binary` to `microk8s.helm3` will be fine.
+- The `kubectl_binary` value determines the location of the kubectl binary file in the system.
+If you're using Microk8s, then setting `kubectl_binary` to `microk8s.kubectl` will be fine.
+- The `chart_path` value determines the location of the sugarizer-chart folder in the system.
+- The `provider` value determines the Kubernetes cluster provider.
+It can be `microk8s` or `gke`.
+- The `replicaset` value determines if MongoDB Replicaset is installed in the cluster.
+It can be set to `true` or `false`.
+- The `databaseUrl` value determines the URL of the MongoDB database in the cluster.
+If `replicaset` is `true` then it is the name of the MongoDB Replicaset chart, like `mymongodb`.
+If `replicaset` is `false` then it is the local URL of the MongoDB database in the cluster, like `sugarizer-service-db-mymongodb.sugarizer-mymongodb.svc.cluster.local`.

 The **[log]** section indicates how the server log access.
 If `level` value is greater than 0 or is not present, Sugarizer School Portal will log all access to the server on the command line.